Please read through this information prior to taking the exam.

 Assessment and LEarning in Knowledge Spaces (ALEKS) is IU South Bend's math placement tool.
 This assessment will provide you and your academic advisor with information on your mathematical strengths and weaknesses.
 When you register for classes, your advisor will use your ALEKS score to place you in the math course that gives you the best chance for success.

 ALEKS can be accessed at any time using any computer with a reliable internet connection.
 Students need to complete ALEKS at least one week prior to attending New Student Orientation or meeting with an advisor to register for classes.

-Most students are required to take the math placement exam.
+Most students are required to take ALEKS.
 However, you are waived if:

-- You have transferred in a math course from another college or university equivalent to a 100-level or above math course at IU South Bend.
+- You have transferred in a math course from another college or university that is equivalent to a 100-level or above math course at IU South Bend;

-- You took an IU South Bend math course as a high school student and received credit for it.
+- You took an IU South Bend math course as a high school student and received college credit for it;

 - You received a passing score on an Advanced Placement (AP) exam.

 - You took ALEKS at another college or university within a year.